naragurgel/resolutions-list/TESTING.md

 ## Manual Testing

 **Manual Testing For Resolution's List**
-- The Add button is working
+- The Add button is working.
-- The Delete button is working
+- The Delete button is working.
-- The check circle button is working
+- The check circle button is working.
 - Pre-loading is working, If the user close the page the data still saved
-- No console errors
+- No console errors.
-- Looks good on mobile
+- Looks good on mobile.
-- Looks good on tablet
+- Looks good on tablet.
-- Looks good on desktop
+- Looks good on desktop.
-- Inability to enter a blank or empty string
+- Inability to enter a blank or empty string.
-- No javascript tag working
+- No javascript tag working.
-- No console errors
+- No console errors.
+- If user goes outside of deployed site domain to say, https://naragurgel.github.io/resolutions-list/hello they see the custom 404 that takes them ask to the index.html page.

 **Responsiveness**
-- Bg image takes 100% with across all devices
+- Bg image takes 100% with across all devices.
-- Browswer xompatibolity tested and all worked fine
+- Browswer xompatibolity tested and all worked fine.
-- Buttons are working normally
+- Buttons are working normally.
-- Easy to undertand and to use
+- Easy to undertand and to use.

 ## Bugs
 - Clicked/ unclicked check circle was reordering itens, it was very confunsing bu I fixed the code.